SEDS/GAME/game/ocl/README.md

 =============================

-This file contains instructions on how to compile against the OCL expression evaluator in our project, and how to use it to evaluate OCL expressions.
+This file contains instructions on how to compile against the OCL expression evaluator, and how to use it to evaluate OCL expressions.

 Project Setup
 -------------------------